CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 #### 10. Export Feature Abundances (filtered)

 Export the feature table containing filtered peaks in .CSV format.
-Menu: Peak list methods / Export / Export to CSV file
+Menu: Peak list methods / Export / Export to CSV file.
+See an example of MZmine feature table [here](ftp://massive.ucsd.edu/MSV000082678/updates/2018-08-02_lfnothias_4ee107d3/other/).

+The feature table must contain at least the row ID, the row m/z, and row retention time, along with the sample columns.
+It is currently mandatory for the sample name headers string to have the following format: "filename Peak area".
+Depending on Note that depending on the steps used in MZmine the sample name header can be "filename baseline-corrected Peak area", but this has to changed back to "filename Peak area".

 ![img](img/mzmine/export_features.png)

 #### 11. Export MS/MS as MGF for GNPS

 Export the .MGF file for GNPS.
-Menu: Peak list methods / Export / Export for GNPS
+Menu: Peak list methods / Export / Export for GNPS.
+See an example of MZmine .MGF file [here](ftp://massive.ucsd.edu/MSV000082678/updates/2018-08-02_lfnothias_4ee107d3/other/).

 ![img](img/mzmine/gnps_export.png)